March for Life eyes Congress for post-Roe abortion limits

 Congress, movement leaders say, must be warned against making any attempt to curtail the multiple anti-abortion laws imposed last year in a dozen states.

-Thousands spread across a section of the National Mall for the event, the Capitol Building in sight from a distance.
+Tens of thousands spread across a section of the National Mall for speeches, the Capitol Building in sight, then marched.

 Biden offered his counterpoint in a proclamation recognizing Sunday — Jan.
 22 — as the 50th anniversary of Roe v.
 Wade.
 “Never before has the Court taken away a right so fundamental to Americans,” his statement said.
 “In doing so, it put the health and lives of women across this Nation at risk."